Matthew Basinger, MD, FAWM

 How many applications should I submit?

 Clearly, applying to more programs will increase your chance of being accepted.
 However, every program is different, so do your research on what each program offers.
-Often finding 3-5 programs that will best fit your goals is sufficient.
+Often, finding three to five programs that will best fit your goals is sufficient.

 How do I pick the right program for me?

 Every program offers a unique experience beyond the standardized core content.
 Some fellowships are more academic and research driven, while others focus more on experiential training.
-Some fellowships have a strong EMS component while others have little or no EMS focus.
-There are several programs that allow the fellow to extend a year and add a Master’s of Public Health (MPH) into their program curriculum.
+Some fellowships have a strong EMS component, while others have little or no EMS focus.
+Several programs allow the fellow to extend a year and add a master’s of public health (MPH) into their program curriculum.
 Each program will offer unique travel and expedition opportunities.
-An applicant that is interested in pursuing dive medicine will likely be drawn to certain fellowships while an applicant interested in pursuing altitude medicine will be drawn to other programs.
+An applicant interested in pursuing dive medicine will likely be drawn to certain fellowships, while an applicant interested in pursuing altitude medicine will be drawn to other programs.
 Geography also plays a role, not only because of personal preference, but also because certain locations will provide more access to certain wilderness experiences.
 Again, the best way to determine the best programs for your interests is to spend time reviewing each program’s website and reaching out to fellowship directors.

 Common mistakes during the application process

-In the past each fellowship program accepted applications, interviewed, and extended offers throughout the fall.
-More recently fellowships have agreed to follow more specific deadlines to help prospective fellows who are considering multiple fellowship options.
-Most now follow a verbal agreement to have an application submission deadline of October 1 and final decisions and offers extended on November 1.
-Submit your applications as early as possible, as scheduling travel during residency can be challenging.
+In the past, each fellowship program accepted applications, interviewed, and extended offers throughout the fall.
+More recently, fellowships have agreed to follow more specific deadlines to help prospective fellows who are considering multiple fellowship options.
+Most now follow a verbal agreement to have an application submission deadline of Oct.
+1 and final decisions and offers extended Nov.
+1. Submit your applications as early as possible, as scheduling travel during residency can be challenging.
 Check each fellowship program’s website for dates.

 Tips for writing your personal statement